Bannau Brycheiniog by Cycle | Day Three

 The farm itself is still a working farm with longhorn cattle, Welsh mountain sheep, and an assortment of horses.
 Dogs lumbered about, mildly interested in the early morning visitor, accepting attention when offered.
 I spotted a yellow cat darting behind a painted milkcan.
 Another stretched lazily along a stone wall, blinking, sleepy-eyed, unbothered.

-I poked my head around the gift shop that had just opened (9:30am).
-The clerks were very cheerful and welcoming, but I was sadly disappointed to find the Cadw book on the castle was sold out.
+I briefly poked my head around the gift shop that had just opened (9:30am).
+The clerks were cheerful and welcoming, but I was sadly disappointed to find the Cadw book on the castle was sold out.
 I paid my admission (£7) and started up the hill to the main event.

 It was a quiet Wednesday morning and I had the place to myself.